 Estimated minimal living costs per month

-The regulations regarding health insurance differ depending on which country you are from and for how long your are studying in Sweden.
-Please read carefully below to get guidance regarding your personal situation.
+The regulations regarding health insurance differ depending on which country you are from and for how long you are studying in Sweden.
+Please read carefully below for guidance regarding your personal situation.

-When you have received the Swedish personal ID number, you should change your student ID number (ex.
-19870102-T123) to the Swedish personal ID number at Servicecenter.
+When you have received your Swedish personal ID number, you should change your student ID number (for exampel 19870102-T123) to the Swedish personal ID number at Service Center.
 You need to bring your Swedish ID card and your passport.

 Travel to Halmstad